theprodev/easy-image-classify/README.md

 ![Create Model](https://raw.githubusercontent.com/theprodev/easy-image-classify/master/screenshots/inference.jpg)

 Now select any image from your computer and click the 'Uplaod & Check' button.
 You will see a result about the class of this image according your data set.

+Note: This scripts uses the free image classification service by Everlive.net

 Your Feedback is Welcome!